cockroachdb/docs/v2.1/configure-replication-zones.md

 toc: true
 ---

 In CockroachDB, you use **replication zones** to control the number and location of replicas for specific sets of data, both when replicas are first added and when they are rebalanced to maintain cluster equilibrium.
 Initially, there are some special pre-configured replication zones for internal system data along with a default replication zone that applies to the rest of the cluster.
-You can adjust these pre-configured zones as well as add zones for individual databases, tables, and rows ([enterprise-only](enterprise-licensing.html)) as needed.
+You can adjust these pre-configured zones as well as add zones for individual databases, tables and secondary indexes, and rows ([enterprise-only](enterprise-licensing.html)) as needed.
 For example, you might use the default zone to replicate most data in a cluster normally within a single datacenter, while creating a specific zone to more highly replicate a certain database or table across multiple datacenters and geographies.

 This page explains how replication zones work and how to use the `cockroach zone` [command](cockroach-commands.html) to configure them.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}Currently, only the <code>root</code> user can configure replication zones.{{site.data.alerts.end}}
+Currently, only the `root` user can configure replication zones.

-## Overview
+{{site.data.alerts.end}}

-### Replication zone levels
+## Replication zone levels

+### For table data

-There are four replication zone levels for **table data** in a cluster, listed from least to most granular:
+There are four replication zone levels for [**table data**](architecture/distribution-layer.html#table-data) in a cluster, listed from least to most granular:

 Level | Description
 ------|------------
 Cluster | CockroachDB comes with a pre-configured `.default` replication zone that applies to all table data in the cluster not constrained by a database, table, or row-specific replication zone.
 This zone can be adjusted but not removed.
 See [View the Default Replication Zone](#view-the-default-replication-zone) and [Edit the Default Replication Zone](#edit-the-default-replication-zone) for more details.
 Database | You can add replication zones for specific databases.
 See [Create a Replication Zone for a Database](#create-a-replication-zone-for-a-database) for more details.
-Table | You can add replication zones for specific tables.
-See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table) for more details.<br><br>CockroachDB comes with a pre-configured replication zone for one internal table, `system.jobs`, which stores metadata about long-running jobs such as schema changes and backups.
-Historical queries are never run against this table and the rows in it are updated frequently, so the pre-configured zone gives this table a lower-than-default `ttlseconds`.
+Table / Index | You can add replication zones for specific tables and their secondary indexes.
+See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table) and [Create a Replication Zone for a Secondary Index](#create-a-replication-zone-for-a-secondary-index) for more details.<br><br>Each table and its secondary indexes initially map to a single range, where each key-value pair in the range represents a single row in the table (also called the primary index because the table is sorted by the primary key) or a single row in a secondary index.
+As soon as a range reaches 64 MiB in size, it splits into two ranges.
+This process continues as the table and its indexes continue growing.
+Once a table is split across multiple ranges, it's likely that the table and secondary indexes will be stored in separate ranges.
+However, a range can still contain data for the table and a secondary index.
+For such a range, defining a replication zone for the index will cause the index data to split into a separate range.
 Row ([Enterprise-only](enterprise-licensing.html)) | You can add replication zones for specific rows in a table by [defining table partitions](partitioning.html).
-See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-partition) for more details.
+See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-partition-new-in-v2-0) for more details.

+### For system data

-In addition, CockroachDB stores internal **system data** in what are called system ranges.
+In addition, CockroachDB stores internal [**system data**](architecture/distribution-layer.html#monolithic-sorted-map-structure) in what are called system ranges.
 There are two replication zone levels for this internal system data, listed from least to most granular:

 Level | Description
 ------|------------
 Cluster | The `.default` replication zone mentioned above also applies to all system ranges not constrained by a more specific replication zone.
 System Range | CockroachDB comes with pre-configured replication zones for the "meta" and "liveness" system ranges.
 If necessary, you can add replication zones for the "timeseries" range and other "system" ranges as well.
-See [Create a Replication Zone for a System Range](#create-a-replication-zone-for-a-system-range) for more details.
+See [Create a Replication Zone for a System Range](#create-a-replication-zone-for-a-system-range) for more details.<br><br>CockroachDB also comes with a pre-configured replication zone for one internal table, `system.jobs`, which stores metadata about long-running jobs such as schema changes and backups.
+Historical queries are never run against this table and the rows in it are updated frequently, so the pre-configured zone gives this table a lower-than-default `ttlseconds`.

+### Level priorities

 When replicating data, whether table or system, CockroachDB always uses the most granular replication zone available.
 For example, for a piece of user data:

 1. If there's a replication zone for the row, CockroachDB uses it.
-2. If there's no applicable row replication zone, CockroachDB uses the table replication zone.
+2. If there's no applicable row replication zone, CockroachDB uses the table or secondary index replication zone.
-3. If there's no applicable table replication zone, CockroachDB uses the database replication zone.
+3. If there's no applicable table or secondary index replication zone, CockroachDB uses the database replication zone.
 4. If there's no applicable database replication zone, CockroachDB uses the `.default` cluster-wide replication zone.

 {{site.data.alerts.callout_danger}}
 {% include {{page.version.version}}/known-limitations/system-range-replication.md %}
 {{site.data.alerts.end}}

-### Replication zone format
+## Replication zone format

 A replication zone is specified in [YAML](https://en.wikipedia.org/wiki/YAML) format and looks like this: